Guide series, Part 5 of 5 · What gets measured gets managed

 If you are the person with T1D

-• Three to four of these pairs over 12 to 18 months is enough to know your glycator status.
+- Four to six of these pairs, spread across at least 9 months, is enough to know your glycator status.

-• Compare your 90-day TIR against your personalised target from the matrix in Part 4, not against the consensus 70%.
+- Compare your 90-day TIR against your personalised target from Part 4, not against the consensus 70%.

 If you are a clinician

-• Default the patient’s CGM platform view to 90 days for risk reviews.
+- Default the person’s CGM platform view to 90 days for risk reviews.
 Use 30 days for the pattern conversation.
 Reach for 14 days only when there has been a recent change worth verifying.

-• If you are pooling CGM data across patients with different sensors, the comparability problem (Part 1) compounds with the ergodicity problem.
+- If you are pooling CGM data across people with different sensors, the comparability problem (Part 3) compounds with the ergodicity problem.
 Both layers of mismatch apply.

 The Via Negativa thread through this guide